aaguirrej/Coursera_Capstone/final_report.md

 Cluster 1: Best Rated Fancy Local and International Restaurants Cluster 2: Best Rated and Recommended International Restaurants

 This cluster analysis can be used by entrepreneurs trying to open a restaurant in Dowtown Toronto area.
 For example what type of restaurant should an entrepreneur open in Central Bay Street?
-Looking at the Neighbourhoods by Cluster Labels countplot, it could be a Cluster 0 or Cluster 1 type of restaurant, since it seems that there is room to grow on those types of restaurantes compared to Church and Wellesley neighbourhood.
+Looking at the Neighbourhoods by Cluster Labels countplot, it could be a Cluster 0 or Cluster 1 type of restaurant, since it seems that there is room to grow on those types of restaurants compared to Church and Wellesley neighbourhood.
 If an entrepreneur wants to open a restaurant with high customer engagement and word of mouth (Cluster 2), then Garden District or Harbourfront would be the suggested Neighbourhoods, as long as the restaurant is a quality International Restaurant.

 For deeper analysis some other considerations like demographics, real state and land use should be also be considered for a suitable location.